-11 Strange Syndromes You’ve Never Heard of (But Really MUST Know About!)
+11 Unusual Psychological Conditions You’ve Never Heard of (But Really MUST Know About!)

 According to the National Alliance on Mental Illness (NAMI), about 1/5 of the United States personally experiences a disorder in a year.